kevinpapst/kimai2-website/_documentation/translations.md

 ---
 title: Translations
-description: i18n in Kimai, language specific configurations and the translation files.
+description: i18n, language specific configurations and the translation files
 ---

 Languages and translations in Kimai are completely configurable.